 DT pupils are creative, problem solvers who can work well by themselves and in teams.
 These skills can in turn be used for a range of vocations.
 Many employers look for employees who have creative qualifications.

 Design & Technology can set you up for a career in a wide variety of industries such as fashion, engineering, architecture, information technology, careers in hospitality, and even education.
 Popular careers for people with design and technology qualifications include: fashion designer, tailor, product designer, architect, software engineer, civil engineer, carpenter and chef.

 The DT department offers the following enrichment opportunities;

 - GCSE Coursework catch-up.
-Students have the opportunity to gain greater support to complete their coursework projects.
+Pupils have the opportunity to gain greater support to complete their coursework projects.

 - KS3 homework club after school each week.
-Students have the opportunity to use the facilities to complete their homework.
+Pupils have the opportunity to use the facilities to complete their homework.

 Assessment & Key Performance Indicators

 Pupils will be assessed using the same baseline assessment at the beginning and end of each cycle.
 Pupils will complete a progress diary 3 times per cycle.
 Their practical work will be graded.

 Assessment at Key Stage 4: